forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 # Photo credits

-Photos from Gaborone by meetup attendees, used with permission.
+Photos from Gaborone by meetup attendees.
-Photo of R-Ladies Johannesburg by Kirsty Lee Garson, used with permission.
+Photo of R-Ladies Johannesburg by Kirsty Lee Garson.
-Photo of Eswatini UseR group by Emmanual Ọlámíjùwọ́n, used with permission.
+Photo of Eswatini UseR group by Emmanual Ọlámíjùwọ́n.